Surya6969/HackerRank/0001 Solve Me First/README.md

+# 0001 Solve Me First

-# Complete the function solveMeFirst to compute the sum of two integers
+## Complete the function solveMeFirst to compute the sum of two integers

 ## Function prototype